The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 He looked cornered.

-She was not there for spectacle.
+She had not come for drama.

 Twenty-two minutes later, the officers returned.